-Species to Look for in Summer 2022
+Species to Look For in Fall 2022

 Jane Kim is a visual artist, a science illustrator, and the founder of Ink Dwell, an art studio dedicated to exploring the wonders of the natural world.
 She trained at Rhode Island School of Design and then Cal State Monterey Bay, where she received a master’s certificate in science illustration.
 She specializes in large-scale public installations and has produced works for Cornell Lab of Ornithology, the National Aquarium, the de Young Museum, and many others.
 Ink Dwell